osuosl/ganeti_webmgr/docs/source/getting_started/configuring.rst

 Secret Keys
 -----------

-By default |gwm| creates a secret key for you the first time you run a command using ``django-admin.py``, and puts this key into a file located at ``/opt/ganeti_webmgr/.secrets/SECRET_KEY.txt``.
+By default |gwm| creates a ``SECRET_KEY`` and a ``WEB_MGR_API_KEY`` for you the first time you run a command using ``django-admin.py``, and puts this key into a file located at ``/opt/ganeti_webmgr/.secrets/SECRET_KEY.txt``.
 This is to make initial setup easier, and less hassle for you.
 This key is used for protection against CSRF attacks as well as encrypting your Ganeti cluster password in the database.
 Once set, you should avoid changing this if possible.

 If you want to have better control of this setting you can set the ``SECRET_KEY`` setting in ``config.yml`` like so::